alphagov/forms/design/service-maps.md

 “A service blueprint is a diagram that visualizes the relationships between different service components — people, props (physical or digital evidence), and processes — that are directly tied to touchpoints in a specific customer journey."
 [Source Nielsen Norman Group](https://www.nngroup.com/articles/service-blueprints-definition/)

 GOV.UK Forms service maps visually represent users’ journeys and their interactions with the platfrom as they create forms.
-The maps are designed for a specific purpose and therefore contain varying levels of detail and information also depending on the product's phase at the time of creation.
+The maps are created for a specific purpose and have different level of detail and infromation also based on the product's phase at the time of creation.

 ## Collecting data journey map
 In the early alpha phase, we created a process map that shows the journey a department takes to create a form to collect data and the various people who would be involved in each step.